daattali/beautiful-jekyll/README.md

 To set up a GitHub Project page, simply fork this repository into a branch called `gh-pages` in your repository.
 Whatever is under the `gh-pages` branch will be served by Jekyll.
 Your site will be at `http://username.github.io/projectname/`.

 ---

+### More advanced features

+I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
+It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

 ### Credits